-A review article written by Danish doctors and published in the British Journal of Obstetrics and Gynaecology has stated that the benefits of vaginal seeding “do not outweigh the risks”.
+A review of research on vaginal seeding written by Danish doctors and published in the British Journal of Obstetrics and Gynaecology has stated that the benefits of vaginal seeding “do not outweigh the risks”.
 This paper and the inevitable news stories which have been spun from it are causing concern amongst those who feel that vaginal seeding is a positive means of counteracting one of the disbenefits of caesarean section.
 But the practice of vaginal seeding itself is causing just as much concern amongst others, who say that we don’t know that it is safe.

 Vaginal seeding, for the uninitiated, is the practice of exposing caesarean-born babies to their mother’s microbiome (which they would have been exposed to during birth if born vaginally) by wiping their skin with a cloth or swab that has been held near their mother’s vagina.

 The alleged safety concerns attributed to the BJOG report need some analysis, however.
 Only one published study was included in the review, and this study only included four babies.
 It is impossible with such tiny numbers to draw any conclusions about the potential benefits or harms of any intervention.
 For now, as I have said before, we can only speculate.
 One of the useful things that this study highlights is how difficult it can be to determine with confidence which bacteria are healthy and which are always, sometimes or occasionally harmful.
 We also think that many bacteria are ‘commensal’, which means that they neither harm nor help their human hosts, but our knowledge in this area is in its infancy and we would so often be far wiser to simply say that we do not know.

 If we are going to target ways of helping babies acquire beneficial bacteria, then tackling the current overuse of antibiotics has to be a key issue.